Reviews You Can Rely On

 Expensive

-The Patagonia Tres 3-in-1 Parka is an extremely versatile cold-weather jacket with a layering system that can adapt to a wide variety of temperatures, weather conditions, and activities.
-It is the most versatile jacket in our current lineup and was a fan favorite among some of our testers for its style, appealing fabrics, and noticeable comfort.
-The Tres 3-in-1 features two independent jackets in one, giving the user three entirely different layering systems to do battle with a wide variety of elements and temperatures.
+The Patagonia Tres 3-in-1 Parka is an extremely versatile cold-weather jacket with a built-in layering system that can adapt to a wide variety of temperatures, weather conditions, and activities.
+It is the most versatile jacket in our current lineup and is a fan favorite among our men's reviewers (the same goes for the women's version) for its style, appealing fabrics, and noticeable comfort.
+The Tres 3-in-1 features an insulated down layer and a water/windproof outer layer that can zip together into one jacket or be worn independently.
+This gives the user three entirely different layering systems to wage war with a wide variety of elements and temperatures.
 When fully layered, it can provide warmth on the coldest winter days, and it is roomy enough to accommodate the addition of a sweater, beanie, and scarf without looking or feeling too bulky.
 It's durable enough for winter recreation, yet dressy enough for casual to semi-formal events.

 We don't like this jacket's large front pockets — at least not for hand warming.
-There are no side-entry pockets on the Tres 3-in-1, and the top-down opening of the existing pockets are not an ergonomic fit, making them uncomfortable to use while walking.
-Additionally, they are zippered pockets, so the zipper teeth grind against the hands and wrists.
+There are no side-entry pockets on the Tres 3-in-1, and stuffing your hands in the top of the pockets isn't very ergonomic, making them uncomfortable to use while walking.
+Additionally, they have zippered closures, so the zipper teeth grind against the hands and wrists.
 That said, these pockets are weatherproof, very secure, and excellent for storing valuables.
-We also have two lightweight 3-in-1 options in our lineup: the The North Face Thermoball Eco Triclimate and the Outdoor Research Foray 3-in-1 Parka.
-Neither can match the warmth of the Patagonia jacket, but they are both very weatherproof and are an excellent option if you're in the market for a thinner jacket that can double as active wear.
+We have one other 3-in-1 option in our lineup: the Outdoor Research Foray 3-in-1 Parka.
+It doesn't match the warmth of this Patagonia jacket, but it is very weatherproof and an excellent option if you're in the market for a thinner jacket that can double as active wear.

 Read more: Patagonia Tres 3-in-1 Parka review